Exciton and biexciton preparation via coherent swing-up excitation in a GaAs quantum dot embedded in micropillar cavity: Introduction

-The SUPER scheme, in particular, employs two red-detuned laser pulses to coherently “swing up” the QD from the ground state to an excited exciton state.
-It has shown great potential for direct exciton preparation on various QD platforms~\cite{Karli2022SUPEREmitter, Nawrath2019a}.
-However, while SUPER has shown promise for exciton (X) preparation, a systematic experimental evaluation of its performance, particularly in comparison to other established excitation protocols, remains lacking.
-Important factors such as laser polarization alignment, spectral detuning, and the dynamics of exciton state preparation remain to be fully explored.
-More importantly, the role of higher-order states, especially the biexciton (XX), has not been experimentally investigated in the context of SUPER.
-This leaves open critical questions regarding their role in exciton preparation dynamics and the potential of SUPER for generating entangled photon pairs via the XX–X cascade.
+Another key factor is the preparation of higher-order states, especially the biexciton (XX), which has been theoretically proposed~\cite{Bracht2023Dressed-stateSchemes} but has not been experimentally verified in the context of SUPER.
+This leaves open questions regarding their influence on exciton preparation dynamics and the potential of SUPER for generating entangled photon pairs via the XX–X cascade.

 In this work, we present a comprehensive experimental investigation of the SUPER scheme applied to a single GaAs quantum dot embedded in a low-Q micropillar cavity.
-We first benchmark SUPER against widely used excitation methods—including above-band, p-shell, and two-photon biexciton excitation—highlighting its advantages in terms of exciton preparation efficiency, single-photon purity, and temporal emission characteristics.
-Through polarization-resolved and time-resolved photoluminescence measurements, we identify optimal conditions for state-selective excitation, revealing that SUPER can coherently prepare either exciton dipole eigenstate with high polarization contrast and photon yield.
-Crucially, we demonstrate the direct involvement of the biexciton population via SUPER, confirmed by unpolarized exciton emission, biexciton PL detection, and extended exciton lifetimes consistent with a cascade process.
-Finally, we report the emergence of an additional SUPER resonant conditions that selectively populates the orthogonal exciton dipole without changing the excitation polarization, suggesting complex light–matter interactions beyond the standard three-level model and pointing to new directions for coherent quantum state control.
+We first benchmark SUPER excitation against the well-known two-photon excitation, highlighting its advantages in terms of exciton preparation efficiency, single-photon purity, and temporal emission characteristics.
+Through polarization and time-resolved photoluminescence measurements, we identify optimal conditions for state-selective excitation, revealing that SUPER can coherently prepare either exciton dipole eigenstate with high polarization contrast and photon yield.
+Crucially, we demonstrate the direct preparation of the biexciton state via SUPER, confirmed by unpolarized exciton emission resulting from the biexciton-exciton cascade.
+Finally, we report the emergence of an additional SUPER resonance condition that selectively populates the orthogonal exciton dipole without changing the excitation polarization, suggesting complex light–matter interactions beyond the standard three-level model and pointing to new directions for coherent quantum state control.